manuscriptmastr/joshuas-backend-framework/README.md

 # Joshua's Backend Framework

 This is a little experiment to make a [NestJS](https://nestjs.com/)-like backend framework using [native JavaScript decorators](https://github.com/tc39/proposal-decorators).
-There's a lot of half-baked ideas here.
+There's a lot of half-baked ideas here, but the implementation supports:

+- Routing with Regex/string pattern matching and [named capture groups](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group)
+- Half-baked dependency injection.
+I still haven't figured out how to use `@inject` on a private field.
+- Middleware-like universal interface with `(req, res) => ...`

 Things I've learned while implementing this: